biobakery/micropita/ReadMe.txt

 These additional arguments are described as:
 1. --targets The path to the file that has the features (bugs or clades) of interest.
 Make sure they are written as they appear in your input file!
 2. --feature_method is the method of selection used and can be based on ranked abundance ("rank") or abundance ("abundance").
 The default value is rank.
-To differentiate the methods, rank tends to select samples in which the feature dominates the samples reguardless of it's abundance.
+To differentiate the methods, rank tends to select samples in which the feature dominates the samples regardless of it's abundance.
-Abundance tends to select samples in which the feature is most abundant without a guarentee that the feature is the most abundant feature in the sample.
+Abundance tends to select samples in which the feature is most abundant without a guarantee that the feature is the most abundant feature in the sample.

 C. Basic supervised methods.